ofiwg/libfabric/man/fi_msg.3.md

 ## fi_sendmsg

-The fi_sendmsg call supports data transfers over both connected and unconnected endpoints, with the ability to control the send operation per call through the use of flags.
+The fi_sendmsg call supports data transfers over both connected and connectionless endpoints, with the ability to control the send operation per call through the use of flags.
 The fi_sendmsg function takes a `struct fi_msg` as input.